TAO Toolkit Quick Start Guide

 Running TAO Toolkit APIs

 TAO Toolkit API is a Kubernetes service that enables building end-to-end AI models using REST APIs.
 The API service can be installed on a Kubernetes cluster (local / AWS EKS) using a Helm chart along with minimal dependencies.
-TAO Toolkit jobs can be run using the GPUs available on the cluster and can scale to a multi-node setting.
-You can use a TAO client CLI to interact with TAO services remotely or you can integrate it with your apps and services directly using REST APIs.
+TAO toolkit jobs can be run using GPUs available on the cluster and can scale to a multi-node setting.
+Users can use a TAO client CLI to interact with TAO services remotely or can integrate it in their own apps and services directly using REST APIs.

 To get started, use the provided one-click deploy script to deploy either on bare-metal setup or on